YegrinaHauteGroup/HORUS-Z-1-/SECURITY.md

 # Security Policy

 ## Responsible Usage
-The OSIRIS Project provides powerful Open Source Intelligence (OSINT) and cybersecurity monitoring tools designed to visualize and analyze global threat landscapes.
+The HORUS Project provides powerful Open Source Intelligence (OSINT) and cybersecurity monitoring tools designed to visualize and analyze global threat landscapes.

 **By using this software, you agree to the following:**
 1. **Defensive Use Only:** The tools, scripts, and intelligence capabilities provided in this repository must be used strictly for defensive, educational, and authorized monitoring purposes.